 I rented this only to see if it's time to retire my good, old 70-300 VR FX.
 Summary: Yes, I'm switching.reviewed February 11th, 2017 (purchased for $219)

-I compared the two lenses on my D7200, taking hundreds of identical pictures and then placing best-of-three in each group side by side.
+I compared the two lenses on my D7200 and D7500s, taking hundreds of identical pictures and then placing best-of-three in each group side by side.
 These shots, all hand-held at f/8, varied from 1/3 second, ISO 800 indoors to bright sun outdoors.
-In every case, the DX lens outshone the older one.
+In every case, this DX lens outshone the older one.

 Because I was only seeing if I wanted to buy one of these lenses, I probably didn't take all the types of pictures I might eventually take with it, and I don't pretend to have conducted a "scientific" test.
 I leave the latter to the experts.
 But it didn't take long for me to ship my FX out for sale and buy one of these new ones.
 I know I didn't make a mistake, and the forthcoming reviews will confirm that.

-This lens did something that's new to me: .NEF files (which is all I ever shoot) wouldn't open in Nikon View NX2, and generated an error message in NX-i, if they originated in my D7100 with Auto Distortion Control set to ON.
-But the D7200, with the same firmware download, produced .NEF that were fully functional in NX-i with ADC ON.
-Apparently, the current D7100/7200 firmware includes ADC data for this lens, but it doesn't input such data on the D7100.
-The solution for images from the D7100 for NX2 or NX-i, is to set Auto Distortion Control to OFF.
-That makes D7100 .NEF files using this lens fully compatible with NX2 or NX-i.
+This lens did something that's new to me: .NEF files (which is all I ever shoot) wouldn't open in Nikon View NX2, and generated an error message in NX-i, if they originated in my former D7100 with Auto Distortion Control set to ON.
+But the D7200 and D7500s, with the same or similar firmware download, produced .NEF that were fully functional in Capture NX-D with ADC ON.
+Apparently, the current D7200/7500 firmware includes ADC data for this lens, but it didn't input such data on the D7100, which I've now sold.
+The solution for images from a D7100 for Capture NX-D would be to set Auto Distortion Control to OFF.
+That would make D7100 .NEF files using this lens fully compatible with Capture NX-D.

-No, this lens is no substitute for my 80-400 G, which lives in my D7200 kit.
-But for all around longer tele use it's going to be very useful as a sidekick for my 18-140s.
+No, this lens is no substitute for my 80-400 G, which lives in one of my D7500 kits.
+But for all around longer tele use it's very useful as a sidekick to my "here" 24-85mm walkabout lens.